Self-Refining Language Model Anonymizers via Adversarial Distillation: Experimental results

 \paragraph{Scaling across model sizes and types.}

-We evaluate how {\sname} scales across models using the Llama 3 family and the recent Qwen3 family, whose models are optimized for enhanced reasoning capabilities~\citep{qwen3blog}.
-As shown in Figure~\ref{fig:self-refine-tradeoff-models}, the Llama-3-8B and Qwen3-8B models trained with {\sname} achieve the best overall privacy-utility trade-offs across five self-refinement steps.
-This aligns with a key finding from prior work that attribute inference abilities tend to scale with general model capabilities~\citep{staab2023beyond}.
-We find Llama-3 models to make more significant changes across refinement steps, with Llama-3-8B attaining notably stronger privacy than Qwen3-8B at the final step, albeit at a modest cost to utility.
-Llama-3-3B and Qwen3-4B models also show reasonable performance but tend to plateau earlier in the refinement process.
-While 1B-scale models are less effective than their larger counterparts, they still significantly outperform the baseline methods using named entity recognition and basic paraphrasing.
-In our setting, we do not observe a clear advantage from the enhanced reasoning capabilities of the Qwen3 models, though such capabilities may be more beneficial when anonymizing longer or more complex inputs---a direction we leave for future investigation.
+We evaluate how {\sname} scales across models using the Llama3 family and the recent Qwen3 family, whose models are optimized for enhanced reasoning capabilities~\citep{qwen3blog}.
+As shown in Figure~\ref{fig:self-refine-tradeoff-models}, the Llama3-8B and Qwen3-8B models trained with {\sname} achieve the best overall privacy-utility trade-offs across five self-refinement steps.
+This aligns with prior findings that attribute inference abilities tend to scale with general model capabilities~\citep{staab2023beyond}.
+We find that Llama3 models make more substantial changes across refinement steps, with Llama3-8B achieving notably stronger privacy than Qwen3-8B at the final step, though at a modest cost to utility.
+Llama3-3B and Qwen3-4B also show reasonable performance but tend to plateau earlier in the refinement process.
+While 1B-scale models are less effective than their larger counterparts, they still significantly outperform the baseline methods using named entity recognition and paraphrasing.
+In our setting, we do not observe a clear advantage from the enhanced reasoning capabilities of the Qwen3 models, though such capabilities may prove more beneficial for anonymizing longer or more complex inputs---a direction we leave for future investigation.
+See Appendix~\ref{sec:exp-details-app} for additional results across other model families.

 \paragraph{Task design and data curation.}